obsoletedevgit/freechessextra/readme.md

 # Notice

+# This repo is no longer maintained.
+I may sometimes look at pull requests and merge them if there is issues.
 ## please don't send your issues to the main free chess branch please use this branches issues page.
 Thank you <3

 # WintrCat's Game Report